camit001/Python-In-30-Days/Day_03_Operators/03_Operators.md

 6. Get length and width of a rectangle using prompt.
 Calculate its area (area = length x width) and perimeter (perimeter = 2 x (length + width))
 7. Get radius of a circle using prompt.
 Calculate the area (area = pi x r x r) and circumference (c = 2 x pi x r) where pi = 3.14.
 8. Calculate the slope, x-intercept and y-intercept of y = 2x -2
-9. Slope is (m = y2-y1/x2-x1).
+9. Slope is `m = (y2 - y1) / (x2 - x1)`.
 Find the slope and [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance#:~:text=In%20mathematics%2C%20the%20Euclidean%20distance,being%20called%20the%20Pythagorean%20distance.) between point (2, 2) and point (6,10)
 10. Compare the slopes in tasks 8 and 9.
 11. Calculate the value of y (y = x^2 + 6x + 9).
 Try to use different x values and figure out at what x value y is going to be 0.
 12. Find the length of 'python' and 'dragon' and make a falsy comparison statement.
 13. Use _and_ operator to check if 'on' is found in both 'python' and 'dragon'
 14. _I hope this course is not full of jargon_.
 Use _in_ operator to check if _jargon_ is in the sentence.
-15. There is no 'on' in both dragon and python
+15. Check that `'on'` is not present in both `'dragon'` and `'python'`.
 16. Find the length of the text _python_ and convert the value to float and convert it to string
 17. Even numbers are divisible by 2 and the remainder is zero.
-How do you check if a number is even or not using python?
+How do you check if a number is even or not using Python?
 18. Check if the floor division of 7 by 3 is equal to the int converted value of 2.7.
 19. Check if type of '10' is equal to type of 10
-20. Check if int('9.8') is equal to 10
+20. Check if `float('9.8')` is equal to 10
 21. Write a script that prompts the user to enter hours and rate per hour.
 Calculate pay of the person?

 ```py